 What Is Coordination of Benefits?
 Explanation and FAQ

-What Is Coordination of Benefits Like in Practice?
+What Is Coordination of Benefits in Practice?

-Primary Payer | The first to pay for any of the patient’s covered services, according to the benefits outlined in their plan |
+| Primary Payer | The first to pay for any of the patient’s covered services, according to the benefits outlined in their plan |

-Secondary Payer | The next to pay for any remaining costs, according to what they should cover in their plan |
+| Secondary Payer | The next to pay for any remaining costs, according to what they should cover per their plan |

-Coordination of Benefits Example
+Coordination of Benefits: Example

 To understand how benefit coordination applies in practice, we can look at a simplified example: